entropic-dev/entropic/docs/RFCs/package-toml.md

 ## Introduction

-Entropic's cannot share a manifest format with the traditional `package.json` format associated with the ECMAScript ecosystem for a number of reasons:
+Entropic cannot share a manifest format with the traditional `package.json` format associated with the ECMAScript ecosystem for a number of reasons:

 1. Entropic is intended to allow for federated package management for more than just the ECMAScript ecosystem